apiel/zicBox/NOTE.md

 - TODO python config https://docs.python.org/3/extending/embedding.html

+- TODO instead of usual sequencer, link multiple sample together and then a note would trigger the series of samples...
+A bit like wavetstate

+- TODO sample:
+    - granularize sample...
+    - wavteable:
+        - fix start position of sample marker when start pos is not to 0
+        - morph on wavetable, start and end stick to sustain position when both are touching sustain window
+        - spray window

+- TODO FM ui waveform, maybe just show the 4 envelop...

 ## zicUi

+- Responsive UI ?

 - TODO keyboard / keypad
     - see we can extract some logic to have global action that are not specific to a UI plugin